CBEP-SoCB-Details/FOCB_OA/Analysis_and_Graphics/FOCB-OA-Revised-Graphics.md

 # Daily Patterns

-This takes so long, I wrapped in in an IF to avoid rerunning it if we either have a loaded version or a saved version.
+This takes so long, I wrapped it in an IF to avoid rerunning it if we either have a loaded version or a saved version.
 Note that this means if you change data or model specifications, it will not update your results unles you delete the saved versions manually.